Tomsk Regional Oncology Center

 - State-of-the-art laboratory screening and diagnostic services, including immunohistochemistry.

-- Treatment strategies are defined by a team of dedicated professionals from the following specialties: chemotherapist, surgeon, radiation oncologist, medical oncologist.
+- Treatment strategies are defined by a team of dedicated professionals of the following specialties: chemotherapist, surgeon, radiation oncologist, medical oncologist.

 3. Inpatient Department: